sqbqamar/fiberseg/README.md

-# Yolov8 Flask API for Fiber Segmentation
+# Deep Learning for Fiber Segmentation

 This code is based on the YOLOv8 from Ultralytics and it has all the functionalities that the original code has:
 - Source: images